MattechLab/monalisa/docs/rst/2-2_reconstruction_calls.rst

 -----

-Single-frame Least-square Regularized Reconstruction, where reularizaiton is the l&-norm of spatial gradient of the image.
+Single-frame Least-square Regularized Reconstruction, where reularizaiton is the l1-norm of spatial gradient of the image.

 witness_label = 'steva_demo';